Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Enter a search request and press enter.
 Press Esc or the X to close.

 The SCO Admissions Office remains open during the COVID-19 pandemic, and we are happy to answer any questions you may have.
-It’s best to send an email to [email protected], but if your situation is unique or complex, feel free to email us and include your phone number, and we will call you as soon as possible.
+It’s best to send an email to [email protected], and we will respond as soon as possible.
+If your situation is unique or complex, please include your phone number in your email, and we will call you personally.

-Along those lines, we thought it was important to tell candidates that we are accepting Pass/Fail grades for prerequisites taken during Winter, Spring and Summer 2020.
-We prefer a letter grade if the student has a choice, but again, Pass/Fail or Credit/No Credit will be accepted.
+Due to COVID-19 disruptions, we are now accepting Pass/Fail grades for prerequisites taken during Winter, Spring and Summer 2020.
+We prefer a letter grade if the student has a choice, but Pass/Fail or Credit/No Credit will be accepted.
 Once the situation regarding COVID-19 stabilizes, we will evaluate our policy for the Fall 2020 term.

-Please not that the Optometry Admission Test (OAT) will be administered again beginning in May 2020.
-Prometric Testing Centers will reduce capacity by 50 percent through June at its test centers to allow for more distance between test takers.
-There is an assumption that Prometric will extend the reduced capacity measures beyond June, which means at some point they will likely cancel 50 percent of all tests for July and August.
+Please note that the Optometry Admission Test (OAT) will be administered again beginning in May 2020.
+Prometric Testing Centers will reduce capacity by 50 percent through June to allow for more distance between test-takers.

 The only way for appointments to be scheduled or rescheduled is through Prometric’s website.
 The most recent information regarding the OAT will be posted here.

-You have chosen to apply to one of the nation's leading optometry schools—alma mater to 13 American Optometric Association Presidents and more than 80 years of graduating the best clinicians in the field.
+You have chosen to apply to one of the nation's leading optometry schools—alma mater to 14 American Optometric Association Presidents with more than 80 years of graduating the best clinicians in the field.

-The Admissions Office provides outstanding service throughout the admissions process: prompt and courteous responses to your questions; detailed literature that provides facts—not just fluff.
+The Admissions Office provides outstanding service throughout the admissions process, prompt and courteous responses to your questions and detailed literature that provides facts—not just fluff.
 We truly are committed to recruiting and retaining the best optometry school applicants.

 Take time to learn about our admissions process and how you can become a stronger applicant.

 Applying to our optometry school requires numerous detailed steps in order to maintain structure and organization throughout the process.
-Before receiving consideration, the following must be in possession of SCO:
+Before receiving consideration, the following must be submitted to SCO: